civican/legisinfo/43-2/bills/C-5/bill_text.md

 Subparagraph 42(a)(i) of the `Bills of Exchange Act` is replaced by the following:

-Sundays, New Year's Day, Good Friday, Victoria Day, Canada Day, Labour Day, **National Day for Truth and Reconciliation, which is observed on September 30**, Remembrance Day and Christmas Day,
+Sundays, New Year's Day, Good Friday, Victoria Day, Canada Day, Labour Day, National Day for Truth and Reconciliation, which is observed on September 30, Remembrance Day and Christmas Day,

-> **Explanatory Note**:
-> Relevant portion of section 42:
-> *Existing Text*:
-> > In all matters relating to bills of exchange, the following and no other days shall be observed as legal holidays or non-juridical days:
-> > in all the provinces,
-> > Sundays, New Year's Day, Good Friday, Victoria Day, Canada Day, Labour Day, Remembrance Day and Christmas Day,

 ## Interpretation Act